xvik/gradle-use-python-plugin/README.md

 #### Automatic python install

 Python is assumed to be used as java: install and forget.
-It perfectly fits user use case: install python once and plugin will replace all manual work.
+It perfectly fits user use case: install python once and plugin will replace all manual work on project environment setup.

 It is also easy to configure python on CI (like travis).